Alternative versions of Spider-Man: The Amazing Spider-Man film duology

-Spider-Man (MCU, Earth-199999)
+Spider-Man (MCU, "Earth-616")

 Marvel Cinematic Universe

-In the Marvel Cinematic Universe (designated separately as Earth-199999), a much younger version of Peter Parker / Spider-Man is played by English actor Tom Holland.
+In the Marvel Cinematic Universe, a much younger version of Peter Parker / Spider-Man is played by English actor Tom Holland.
 The origins of Holland's iteration of the character are not explored in-depth like Maguire and Garfield's portrayals, though he is recruited by Tony Stark / Iron Man into his faction of the Avengers during a dispute with Steve Rogers / Captain America.
 While continuing to work with Stark and the Avengers as an intern and gaining access to advanced technology for his suit, Peter also navigates high school life with his best friends Ned Leeds and Michelle "MJ" Jones, the latter of whom becomes his girlfriend.
 He joins the Avengers once more against Thanos in a universal conflict, and also fights against Vulture and Mysterio.
+After Mysterio exposes his secret identity to the world, Peter works with Doctor Strange to have the world forget he's Spider-Man, but ends up creating a rift in the multiverse that brings in the Spider-Men from the Raimi trilogy and the Amazing duology as well as their respective rogues gallery, who kill his Aunt May.
+After the three Spider-Men contain them, Peter has Strange conjure a spell that makes the entire world forget he existed, including Ned and MJ.

 After The Amazing Spider-Man 2 failed to meet expectations, Sony Pictures and Marvel Studios negotiated a deal that would allow Spider-Man to join the Marvel Cinematic Universe, with a new iteration of the character created for the film franchise starting with Captain America: Civil War.
 While Marvel and its parent company Disney would gain distribution rights of Spider-Man's appearances in crossover films, Sony would continue to release Spider-Man's stand-alone films in the MCU, starting with Spider-Man: Homecoming.

 Spider-Man (Earth-1048)

-The universe of Earth-1048 is the main setting for the Marvel's Spider-Man series and associated video games, developed by Insomniac Games and published by Sony Interactive Entertainment for PlayStation consoles and Microsoft Windows, introduced with Marvel's Spider-Man (2018).
+The universe of Earth-1048 is the main setting for the Marvel's Spider-Man series and associated video games, developed by Insomniac Games and published by Sony Interactive Entertainment for PlayStation consoles and Microsoft Windows.
+The universe was introduced with Marvel's Spider-Man: Hostile Takeover, a prequel novel to the video game Marvel's Spider-Man released on August 21, 2018.